swiftlang/swift-evolution/proposals/0439-trailing-comma-lists.md

 ## Detailed Design

 Trailing commas will be supported in comma-separated lists when symmetric delimiters (including `(...)`, `[...]`, and `<...>`) enable unambiguous parsing.

+Note that the requirement for a comma-separated list means that `let x: [Int,] ❌` will not be supported, since a list of types is never supported in that context.
+Likewise, built-in attributes that don't parse their arguments as a comma-separated list will not support trailing comma, such as `@inline(never,) ❌`.

 Note that the requirement for symmetric delimiters means that the following cases will not support trailing comma: